Industry Applications for Plasma Cutting Systems

 This system involves a moderately small power supply using a hand-held plasma torch to cut different types of metal.
 Cutting capability is based on the output amperage of the system.
 The suitability of the hand-held Plasma Cutter depends on the thickness of the material to be cut, the desired cutting speed, and the environment in which it is to be carried out.

-Manual Plasma Cutting Systems are typically seen in farming industries where on-the-spot repair and maintenance to farm equipment, vehicles and buildings is required.
+Applications: Manual Plasma Cutting Systems are typically seen in farming industries where on-the-spot repair and maintenance to farm equipment, vehicles and buildings is required.

 Field-based construction projects such as bridges, towers, high-rise buildings.